tom-howard/ros2/docs/amr/lab1.md

 !!! warning "Pre-Lab Work"
     You **must** have completed the Pre-Lab Test before you can make a start on this lab.
 This is available on the AMR31001 Blackboard Course Page.

+!!! info "Assessment Info"
+    This lab is **summatively assessed**.

+    1. There's a **post-lab quiz** that you'll need to complete after this lab session has taken place, which will be released on Blackboard.
+    1. You'll also be marked on the work that you do **in the lab** for [Exercise 7](#ex7).

 ### Aims